Sugar mummies & daddies: getting some sugar?

 Making beauty work for you

 Let’s be honest here.
 Sometimes, you want to be a success in life; the way many of our parents’ generation did it.
 Go to school.
 Get a job.
 Work hard, get promoted, make sure your retirement plan and pension are secure.
 And then sit back and watch your grandchildren run circles around you.
 Sounds pretty idyllic, right?
 Life doles out a hand to you, and you use what you have to get what you need.

 But sometimes, there is another option.
 What about those people who choose the hand they’ve been dealt by nature – that of good looks and great taste?
 When you realise the power of your face and decide to use it to make the money: be an escort.

 Escort.
-That still sounds like such a dirty word to people – and especially to parents, which is why you will never tell them about your 'career'.
-Because the first thing they will think of is prostitution.
+That still sounds like such a dirty word to people – and especially to parents, which is why you will never tell them about your ‘career’.
+Because the first thing they will think of is sex work.

 Colloquially, a lot of people call this having a sugar daddy or a sugar mummy – yes, it’s popular across both sexes.
 But is it really as terrible as some people make it sound?

 After all, it’s an arrangement between two adults who have consented to whatever they have discussed beforehand, whether in terms of favours, company, or product.
 Can this really be held against them, if they are both truly getting what they want, nothing more, nothing less?